EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 **Notice**: The developer must just handle the displaying of the error message properly.

 Test steps:
-1. For each authentication scenario, try to implement various kind of authentication failures.
+1. For each authentication scenario, implement various kinds of authentication failures, i.e., non-exist user, incorrect password, user without permission.
 2. Examine the error messages both displayed in the system interfaces and recorded in the logs, confirm the messages are proper.

 1.8 The forgotten password function and other recovery paths should not reveal the current password and the new password should not sent in clear text to the user.

 Test Steps:
-1. Login the system and use the forgotten password function, examine the current password is not reveal and new password is encrypted.
+1. Login the system and use the forgotten password function to reset password.
+2. Examine the current password is not reveal and new password is encrypted.

 1.9 The changing password functionality must include the old password, the new password, and a password confirmation.